Tax Clearance for Expats in Malaysia

 Malaysian tax authorities imposed a progressive tax rate tax for residents.
 If you are an expatriate who has been working in Malaysia for longer than 182 days in a year, you are also eligible for tax deductions.

-For expatriates staying less than 182 days in Malaysia within a calendar year will be considered a non-resident and will be subjected to a flat rate of 28% if your income is derived from employment, business, trade, dividends or rent.
+For expatriates staying less than 182 days in Malaysia within a calendar year will be considered a non-resident and will be subjected to a flat rate of 28% if their income is derived from employment, business, trade, dividends, or rent.

 Lastly, if an expat is employed in Malaysia for less than 60 days, they will not be taxable.